elegant-scipy/elegant-scipy/markdown/ch2.markdown

 ## Quantile normalization with NumPy and SciPy

-Our use case is the analysis of gene expression data to predict mortality in skin cancer patients, reproducing a simplified version of [Figures 5A and 5B](http://www.cell.com/action/showImagesData?pii=S0092-8674%2815%2900634-0) of a [paper](http://dx.doi.org/10.1016/j.cell.2015.05.044) from The Cancer Genome Atlas (TCGA) project.
+Our use case is using gene expression data to predict mortality in skin cancer patients.
+We will reproduce a simplified version of [Figures 5A and 5B](http://www.cell.com/action/showImagesData?pii=S0092-8674%2815%2900634-0) from this  [paper](http://dx.doi.org/10.1016/j.cell.2015.05.044), which comes from The Cancer Genome Atlas (TCGA) project.

 The code we will work to understand is an implementation of [*quantile normalization*](https://en.wikipedia.org/wiki/Quantile_normalization), a technique that ensures measurements fit a specific distribution.
 This requires a strong assumption: if the data are not distributed according to a bell curve, we just make it fit!